-The Bear season 4 features appearances by Jon Bernthal, Sarah Ramos, Rene Gube, Andrew Lopez, Jamie Lee Curtis, Rob Reiner, Molly Gordon, Kate Berlant, David Zayas, Brie Larson, Gillian Jacobs, and more.
+The Bear season 4 features guest appearances by Jon Bernthal, Sarah Ramos, Rene Gube, Andrew Lopez, Jamie Lee Curtis, Rob Reiner, Molly Gordon, Kate Berlant, David Zayas, Brie Larson, Gillian Jacobs, and more.

-Cast overview in The Bear season 4
+Cast overview of The Bear season 4

 Jon Bernthal as Mikey Berzatto